How To EQ Bass Guitar (Get Punch & Clarity)

 Here’s a

-cheat sheet that will help you figure out which frequencies you need to cut or boost to get the best bass sound possible.
+cheat sheet that can help you figure out which frequencies you need to cut or boost to get the best bass sound possible.

 • 80Hz - 200Hz: Body and Fullness